Football players have notably received a lot of attention lately for the

 impact repeated concussions have had on their health, ending careers and

-This should not be a surprise given the millions of motor vehicle accidents
+of them.
+This should not be a surprise given the millions of motor vehicle

-that occur every year on roadways across the country.
-That said, oftentimes,
+accidents that occur every year on roadways across the country.
+That said,

-car crash survivors do not know they have suffered a concussion following
+oftentimes, car crash survivors do not know they have suffered a concussion

-an accident since symptoms are not always immediately apparent.
-This is
+following an accident since symptoms are not always immediately apparent.

-why it is crucial to always visit a doctor as soon as possible after a
+This is why it is crucial to always visit a doctor as soon as possible

 There are some symptoms you should be aware of that can potentially appear